Skip to main content

 --filter-mask

 Use --filter-mask to apply a custom base mask to specify the cycles that determine if a read passes filter.
-The argument is only compatible with Cloudbreak or Cloudbreak FS chemistry.
+Separate each read section with a hyphen.
+The argument is only compatible with Cloudbreak or Cloudbreak Freestyle chemistry.
 The default values are R1:Y15N* and R2:Y15N*.
 In AVITI OS, the Filter Mask setting for the Advanced Run Settings add-on can modify the default values.

 bases2fastq /input /output --filter-mask I1:Y4N*